molily/molily.de/_posts/2017-11-25-robust-javascript.md

 You need to decide how to implement assertions.
 If you throw an exception, like the example above, make sure to catch it in a global error handler and report it to an error logging service (see below).
 If you follow Postel’s Law (see above) instead, at least output a warning on the console and report the error.

-If the user’s task may be affected, you should show a kind and useful error message that something went wrong and that the incident has been reported.
+If the user’s task is affected, you should show a useful error message that something went wrong and that the incident has been reported.
 Also suggest workarounds, if applicable.

 ### Feature detection

-Feature detection is a fundamental technique in an ever-changing web.
+<dfn>Feature detection</dfn> is a fundamental technique in an ever-changing web.
 As web authors, we’d like to use the newest browser features both to provide a rich experience to the users and to make our life easier.

 Feature detection first checks whether a browser supports a certain web technology, then uses the technology safely.
 In the context of JavaScript, most feature detections are object and value checks, as well as function calls.
-Before looking at them in detail in the next chapter, let’s learn about the conceptual basics of feature detection.
+Before looking at them in detail in the next chapter, let’s learn about the basics of feature detection.

 When writing client-side JavaScript, you need to define a baseline of requirements.
-You need to take some basic features for granted, like ECMAScript 3 support and basic DOM support (e.g. W3C DOM Level 2: Core, HTML, Events).
+You need to take some basic features for granted, like ECMAScript 3 support and W3C DOM Level 2 support.
 If you use other JavaScript features, you should first learn about the browser support.

-[Can I Use](https://caniuse.com/) is an essential resource that documents browser support of web technologies.
-For example, according to Can I Use, the [Fetch API](https://caniuse.com/#feat=fetch) in available in the browsers of 78.41% of the users worldwide.
-Can I Use allows you to import usage data for a certain country, so you get stats for your target market.
+**[Can I Use](https://caniuse.com/)** is an essential resource that documents browser support of web technologies.
+For example, according to Can I Use, the [Fetch API](https://caniuse.com/#feat=fetch) in available in the browsers of 77.81% of the users worldwide.
+Can I Use allows to import usage data for a certain country in order to see stats for the target market.

 The Can I Use data for fetch shows that it is a fairly new API that almost all latest browsers support, but not the older browser generations.
 So fetch should be used with a feature detection, ideally with a fallback or polyfill (see below).

-Another essential site is the [Web API documentation of the Mozilla Developer Network (MDN)](https://developer.mozilla.org/en-US/docs/Web/API).
+Another essential site is the **[Web API documentation of the Mozilla Developer Network (MDN)](https://developer.mozilla.org/en-US/docs/Web/API)**.
 Here you’ll find a reference of all major JavaScript APIs, alongside with browser compatibility information and links to the original specifications.

-If you’re looking for ECMAScript core features, the place to go are the [compatibility tables by kangax](https://kangax.github.io/compat-table/es6/).
+If you’re looking for ECMAScript core features, the place to go are the **[ECMAScript compatibility tables by kangax](https://kangax.github.io/compat-table/es6/)**.

 As we have learned before, writing good feature detection requires thorough knowledge of the particular JavaScript API you’d like to use.
 Fortunately, people have developed and collected feature checks for the relevant APIs so you don’t have to wade through the specifications and come up with proper checks yourself.

-[Modernizr](https://modernizr.com/) is a comprehensive feature detection library.
+**[Modernizr](https://modernizr.com/)** is a comprehensive feature detection library.
 You can select browser features you’d like to use and build your own minimal library.
 Modernizr then provides a global object `Modernizr` with boolean properties.
 For example, `Modernizr.fetch` has the value `true` if the browser supports the Fetch API, or `false` if it doesn’t.
 This allows you to write:

 ```js
 if (Modernizr.fetch) {